RevEngAI/creait/README.md

 Before building, user/developer must have libcurl (development package), git, cmake, make, ninja and pkg-config installed on host system.
 The package names differ from OS to OS.

+When building and installing cJSON from source on Mac OS based systems, add `CMAKE_INSTALL_NAME_DIR=<install_prefix>/lib` Where `<install_prefix>` is the prefix path you chose to install the library.
+This can be something like `/usr` or `/usr/local` or if you're installing it some other place then that directory path.
+For example, my command looks like this :
+`cmake -B build -G Ninja -D CMAKE_BUILD_TYPE=Debug -D CMAKE_INSTALL_NAME_DIR=/usr/local/lib`

 On Windows

 - You need Visual Studio.
 - Git can be manually installed by downloading the installation setup.
 - Python must be installed and then use `pip install meson` to install meson.
 - pkg-config can be installed by running `choco install pkgconfiglite` after installing chocolatey package manager for windows.